Beyond Appraisals: Understanding the Nuances of Real Estate Valuation

 Now, let's zoom in on the crown jewel of real estate – market value.
 Market value is the estimated amount that a willing buyer and seller would agree upon in a typical market scenario.
 It's not about what it costs to build the property or what the seller dreams of getting; it's all about what the market dictates.

-To grasp this concept better, think of a hockey game ticket.
-The actual cost of printing the ticket (cost) doesn't always match what people are willing to pay for it (price).
+To grasp this concept better, think of a concert ticket.
+The actual cost of printing the ticket (cost) doesn't always match what people are willing to pay for it if someone is reselling their ticket (price).
 Market value is that sweet spot where both buyer and seller find common ground.

 Appraisal Methods: